 In DASSA, to get the backward lineage of a data product, we can start with the program which generated the data product and look for its input data.
 The same procedure can be repeated as needed.
 For example, DASSA may convert "WestSac.tdms" into "WestSac.h5" with program "tdms2h5", and then use "decimate" to process "WestSac.h5" into data product "decimate.h5".
-To get the backward lineage of "decimate.h5", in the query, we first retrieve with keywords "decimate.h5 prov:wasAttributedTo ?program" to locate program "decimate".
-Next, in the same query, we add statement "?file wasAttributedTo ?program" to retrieve that program's input file "WestSac.h5" which is the first level predecessor of "decimate.h5".
-We can further expand the query by adding similar statements to locate "decimate.h5"'s earlier predecessors (e.g., "WestSac.tdms").

-As summarized in Table 6, for each backward step, we only need three query statements.
-Figure 12 shows the visualization of this example, which follows the PROV-IO+ provenance model (§4.1) and highlights the queried data lineage in blue.
+To get the backward lineage of "decimate.h5", we first query with keywords "decimate.h5 prov:wasAttributedTo ?program" to locate program "decimate", and then query "decimate"'s input file "WestSac.h5" with keywords "?file wasAttributedTo decimate".
+We can use similar queries to locate earlier predecessors (e.g., "WestSac.tdms").
+As summarized in Table 5, for each backward step, we only need three query statements.
+Figure 9 shows the visualization of this example, which follows the PROV-IO provenance model (§4.1) and highlights the queried data lineage in blue.
 Other types of lineages (e.g., dataset and attribute) can be queried and visualized in the same way.